Incident Summary:

 -

-- At approximately 23:30 PM, Security Officer Evans was alerted by the concierge team about the smell of smoke reported by two residents.
+- At approximately 23:30 PM, Security Officer Mahdi was alerted by the concierge team about the smell of smoke reported by two residents.

-- Evans arrived at the location and spoke with the reporting residents who confirmed they smelled smoke coming from their neighbour’s apartment.
+- Mahdi arrived at the location and spoke with the reporting residents who confirmed they smelled smoke coming from their neighbour’s apartment.

 - 2. Assessment and Action Taken: